Lynn Seymour: Directorship and subsequent career

 From 1978 to 1980, Seymour was artistic director of the Bavarian State Ballet in Munich, where she invited a young William Forsythe to join her.
 Her time in Munich was marred by injuries and administrative issues.
 After a period of illness, she briefly returned to the Royal Ballet before retiring in 1981 and worked there subsequently as an occasional coach.

 In 1979 film director Karin Altman released Lynn Seymour: In A Class of Her Own, an Anglo-Canadian documentary.
 In 1980, Richard Austin published an authorised biography and, four years later, Seymour herself wrote an autobiography, Lynn, with Paul Gardner.

 Seymour acted in the children's television series The Little Vampire between 1986 and 1987.
 She also appeared as an actress in the 1987 Herbert Ross film Dancers with Mikhail Baryshnikov and in Wittgenstein by Derek Jarman (1993), playing the part of Ballets Russes's Lydia Lopokova.
 She created a rock dance called Seymour's Circus and came back to the stage in Gillian Lynne's A Simple Man with Northern Ballet Theatre (1987), in Escape at Sea with Second Stride (1993) and with Adventures in Motion Pictures in Matthew Bourne's Swan Lake (1996) and Cinderella (1997).

-In 1989, at the invitation of Peter Schaufuss of the English National Ballet, Seymour came out of retirement to dance for the first time Tatiana in Cranko's Onegin in London and again the title role of MacMillan's Anastasia that earned her a rapturous ovation in New York.
+In 1989, at the invitation of Peter Schaufuss of the English National Ballet, Seymour came out of retirement to dance for the first time as Tatiana in Cranko's Onegin in London and again the title role of MacMillan's Anastasia that earned her a rapturous ovation in New York.

 In 2006–07, Seymour worked in Athens as artistic director of the Greek National Ballet with Irek Mukhamedov as chief répétiteur and Truman Finney as a guest teacher.
 Named in honour of her, the Lynn Seymour Award for Expressive Dance is annually made at the Royal Ballet School.

 Personal life

-Seymour married three times and had three children: twin boys by a Polish dancer whom she did not marry and a son by her second husband.
+Seymour married three times and had three children: twin boys Adrian and Jerszy Seymour by Polish dancer Eike Walcz whom she did not marry, and a son by her second husband.

-Seymour died from natural causes in London on 7 March 2023, one day shy of her 84th birthday.
+Seymour died in London on 7 March 2023, one day shy of her 84th birthday.